 6) What happens if my application is successful and I am awarded funding?

-MAHSE will need to see evidence that your project has been authorised by the person named on the application form (see questions 22-25).
-MAHSE will also need to set your NHS department up as a supplier on the University of Manchester’s procurement system.
+MAHSE will inform the principal applicant of the decision via email and will copy in the person who has given authorisation for the project to proceed (please ensure that you complete the Authorisation section on page 2 of the application form).
+MAHSE may also need to set your NHS department up as a supplier on the University of Manchester’s procurement system.
 You will then be issued with a purchase order for the amount you have been awarded which will be accompanied by a letter detailing what the funding is to be used for.
 You must then arrange for an invoice to be sent to MAHSE so that the funding can be released to your department (please note that invoices are usually paid within 30 days from the date of the invoice).

-Successful applicants will be required to write a project evaluation report at the end of their projects (i.e. from 31 March 2018 onwards) which provides details on the scope of the project, data collection and analysis, key results and outcomes, and any further recommendations.
-Successful applicants will also be invited to attend a project evaluation event in the summer of 2018 to showcase the outcomes of their projects to MAHSE stakeholders.
+Successful applicants will be required to submit a project progress report at the beginning of July 2018 which provides details on the scope of the project, data collection and analysis, challenges that have occurred, and any key findings.